JeNoVaViRuS/SoundSouls_easy/USAGE.md

 2. run "#2 Convert all to wav.bat" to convert all the ".mp3" files into ".wav" files
 3. run "#3 sort sound files.bat" so it automatically sorts all files into folder according to the .fdp project structure.
 If you only wanted to replace a soundfile then skip to 5.
 	3.1 your file is now in the bank\frpg... folder.
-You can put it into a fitting folder (not needed) e.g.: filename was "v023000100.wav" then put it into the folder "v023".
+You can put it into a fitting folder that begins with the first 3 numbers (not needed) e.g.: filename was "v023000100.wav" then put it into the folder "v023".

 4. run "#4 Open the fdp with FMOD.bat"
 	First complete all steps for only one event/sound.
 Then do it again for the next sound so you avoid mistakes.
-	4.1 In the "events" tab you should look for the event that's the last voiceID of your dialogue you want to extend 4.2 right-click that event and click "copy", then right-click again right there and click "paste" 4.3 now you have it as a duplicate.
-In the middle lower part of the screen you need to edit the "value" for the "Name" property.
+	4.1 In the "events" tab you should look for the event that's the last voiceID of your dialogue you want to extend 4.2 right-click that event and click "copy", then right-click again right there and click "paste" 4.3 Now you have it as a duplicate.
+In the middle lower part of the screen you need to edit the "value" for the "Name" property and press Enter.
+	4.4 Now left click on it on the left side again.
 DON'T select another event.
 Keep this new one selected.
-	4.4 go to the "Sound definitions" tab
+Go to the "Sound definitions" tab
-	4.5 right-click somewhere in the left side of the list 4.6 go to the "Event editor" tab
+	4.5 right-click somewhere in the left side of the list, select "Add sound definition(s) from wavetables..." and select the file you added
-	4.7 right-click in the free space in the lower middle and select "Replace sound..."
+	4.6 go to the "Event editor" tab.
+If you did 4.3 and 4.4 right then there should be the name of your new sound at the top 4.7 right-click in the free space in the middle (where the name is behind the red lines) and select "Replace sound..."
-	4.8 select your created "Sound definition" and press "OK" 4.9 Now repeat for other sounds or save the project: File -> Save Project (or Strg+S) and exit
+	4.8 select your "Sound definition" you just created and press "OK" 4.9 Now repeat for other sounds or save the project: File -> Save Project (or Strg+S) and exit

 5. run "#5 build fev and fsb.bat" and the files are now in the "Build" folder